 WARNING: Do not allow fans to blow directly into the fireplace.
 Avoid any drafts that alter burner flame patterns.
 Ceiling fans can create drafts that alter burner flame patterns.
 Altered burner patterns can cause sooting.
-WARNING: Do not use a blower insert, heat exchanger insert or other accessory not approved for use with this heater.

 Due to high temperatures, the appliance should be located out of traffic and away from furniture and draperies.